xbarin02/ccsds/phase0/README.md

 # Open122

-Open122 is an open-source CCSDS 122.0 codec written in C language.
+Open122 is an open-source CCSDS 122.0 codec written in C programming language.
 The CCSDS 122.0 is a standard for lossy-to-lossless image data compression.
-The compression method targets instruments used on board of spacecrafts.
+The compression method targets instruments used on board of spacecraft.

 ### Prerequisites

 The library is written in pure C89.
 No compiler extensions nor assembly language are employed.
 It does not even rely on POSIX.
 You only need working compiler toolchain.

 ### Installing